 For low voltage/electrical contractors, multi-housing units represent a great opportunity.
 According to Statista’s latest research, 402,000 multi-housing units were developed in the United States in 2019, representing an increase of approximately 30,000 units over the prior year.
 Downsizing Baby Boomers are one of the major drivers for the increase in multi-housing projects.
 Despite the opportunity, however, poor planning and insufficient cable selection can seriously undermine ROIs, project schedules and key relationships with builder/developers.
-Knowing upfront the challenges that may be encountered when deploying fiber cable in multi-housing buildings or complexes, and how best to address these challenges, can help assure an efficient, profitable project.
+Knowing upfront the challenges that may be encountered when deploying fiber optic cable in multi-housing buildings or complexes, and how best to address these challenges, can help assure an efficient, profitable project.

 New vs. Existing Buildings

 Whether a low-rise project (i.e., townhouses), mid-rise (i.e., two-story apartment building), or high-rise building, multi-housing projects can pose certain challenges.
-Whereas new construction enables easier access to cable conduits and fiber to the premise (FTTP), existing buildings may present congested cable pathways and inflexible infrastructure.
+Whereas new construction enables easier access to cable conduits and fiber optic cable to the premise (FTTP), existing buildings may present congested cable pathways and inflexible infrastructure.
 In both new and existing projects, the right cabling solutions is critical.

 - Inability to access building plans or if they are available, they may not reflect any building updates;